Reading Rainbow: Later years

 Original production of the series was to have ended after April 4, 2005, with the show continuing to air in reruns, but Burton said on February 7, 2006, that five new episodes of the show would be shot the same year despite the continuing financial issues of PBS.
-The show aired its final original episode on November 10, 2006, and continued to air reruns until August 28, 2009.
+The show aired its last original episode on November 10, 2006, and continued to air reruns until August 28, 2009.

-Not only was PBS unable to secure enough funds to cover the costs associated with renewing broadcast rights and continuing reruns, the show's core philosophy was challenged as well.
 Reading Rainbow prominently featured published books throughout each episode, and licensing those books to be read aloud on the air was costly—an expensive move that producing station WNED decided not to make.
 Prior to the cancellation, the Corporation for Public Broadcasting and the U.S. Department of Education provided funds for the production of Reading Rainbow and a number of other PBS children's series throughout the early 2000s.
 The "Ready-to-Learn" grant was designed for television programming that encourages early childhood learning and development.
 However, under the No Child Left Behind Act, this grant was focused much more narrowly toward programs that teach literacy skills, phonics, and spelling after 2005.
-Since Reading Rainbow was originally developed upon fostering a love of reading books, and not necessarily developing reading skills, the funding was redirected toward other programs, and led to the launch of new skills-based programming, like Super Why!, WordWorld, and a reboot of The Electric Company.
+Since Reading Rainbow was initially developed upon fostering a love of reading books, and not necessarily developing reading skills, the funding was redirected toward other programs, and led to the launch of new skills-based programming, like Super Why!, WordWorld, and a new reboot of The Electric Company.

-In spring 2024, reruns of the show began airing on the free streaming channel PBS Retro and toward the end of 2024 on a free streaming channel on Amazon Prime Video, where it has also been available on demand and through the PBS Kids subscription service.
+In Spring 2024, reruns of the show began airing on the free streaming channel PBS Retro and toward the end of 2024 on a free streaming channel on Amazon Prime Video, where it has also been available on demand and through the PBS Kids subscription service.